 I gave it all a quick sand, making sure the edges were smooth.

 I then primed and painted the wood and the wall that was still exposed.
+I used a brush along the corners and then used a paint roller for the tops and larger wall areas.

 I will not mislead you.
 This project will take you a bit of time.
 Now, the installation goes quite quickly, but the puttying, caulking, sanding and painting will be the most time consuming.
 But, it is not hard.
 This is definitely something that a beginner DIYer can do.